-Spring and Fall are popular times as well and bring the unparalleled beauty of spring blooms and fall colors.
+Spring and Fall are also popular times and bring the unparalleled beauty of spring blooms and fall colors.

-Winter is the slowest time of the year and there are times you can get the entire hot spring to yourself!
-When we visited in March, there were three other small groups there, and it was easy to feel like you had your own space.
+Winter is the slowest time of the year, and there are times you can get the entire hot spring to yourself!
+When we visited in March, there were three small groups, and it was easy to feel like you had your own space.

 Is Kirkham Hot Springs Family Friendly?

 Yes!
 Kirkham hot springs is an excellent option for families.
 Public bathrooms, picnic tables, easy accessibility, and shallow water make this a great family day out.

 We took our two-year-old, and he had a blast sitting in the shallow water, thoroughly examining rocks.
 He enjoyed it so much; he might have had a mini tantrum about leaving.

 That being said, if you’re going to the springs with a baby or toddler, you might want to babywear them down so you can have both hands free while navigating the rocks.
 I like the Bitybean Ultra Compact Baby Carrier because it’s lightweight, and you can get it wet.